 is a digital imaging expert, educator and speaker, article writer and has published several acclaimed books on digital imaging.

 I've been shooting digital photography professionally since the release of the Canon 10D in 2003 and chapter 10, Tim's Top Tips for Digital Photographers give sound advice about the whole digital "workflow."

 Tim's final topic is called Back Up, Back Up, Back Up and it led me to write an article called How to Backup Your Photos.

-Here is the list of chapter in this book:
+Here's the list of chapters in this book:

-It was tough for me to pick a personal favorite chapter in this nature photography book.
+It was tough for me to pick a personal favorite chapter in this amazing nature photography book.
 I enjoyed all of them and I think the way the topics were organized made a lot of sense.
 You're a nature geek like me, so when you see amazing photography of a subject you have a passion for, you can't help but get a real satisfying experience by browsing through any one of these chapters.

 Several of the most important aspects of composition, such as the power of line, perspective, depth, diagonals and patterns were covered and the photos are just magnificent.